-In order for equilibrium between the demand and supply for higher education to be reached, it is estimated that at least six new public universities will be needed.
-The public colleges spread across South Africa that make up the Further Education and Training (FET) sector are too small and in some cases simply weak to absorb the overflow of students who cannot be accommodated in public universities.
+The public colleges spread across South Africa that make up the Further Education and Training (FET) Sector are too small and, in some cases, simply weak to absorb the overflow of students who cannot be accommodated in public universities.
 In some cases, the standard of education offered by these colleges is considered too low.
 These factors mean that the colleges often do not compete with the larger institutions in the provision of quality post-school education.

 Another South African Institute of Race Relations study in 2010 showed that of the nearly five million South African youths aged between 20 and 24, only 892 936 were enrolled in public higher education, a participation rate of 18.6%.
-This is a far cry from the target participation rate set by government for 2030 of 23% in universities and 60% in other post-school institutions.
+This is a far cry from the target participation rate set by the government for 2030, of 23% in universities and 60% in other post-school institutions.

 The answer to this problem may very well lie in extending distance learning offerings.
-Higher Education and Training Minister Blade Nzimande, has attempted to identify ways in which the provision of distance learning by established institutions can be encouraged in order to further develop distance learning as part of the greater higher education system in South Africa and target the unemployed youth of the country, enabling them to become financially productive and socially invested members of society.
+Higher Education and Training Minister, Blade Nzimande, has attempted to identify ways in which the provision of distance learning by established institutions can be encouraged in order further to develop distance learning as part of the greater higher education system in South Africa and target the unemployed youths of the country, enabling them to become what he describes as "financially productive and socially invested members of society".